extism/ruby-sdk/README.md

 # => {"count": 4, "total": 4, "vowels": "aeiouAEIOUY"}
 ```

-### Host Functions
+## Host Functions

-With the features listed above, you can create a very flexible plug-in system.
-By allowing a user to write their own logic at strategic points in your app, just based on transforming some data, you can add a lot of flexibility to your system.

-But eventually, you may want the plug-ins to not just calculate, but to actually perform actions on your system.
-You could first explore some kind of light DSL for these actions.
-For example, every call to an export could return a response with some series of "action" objects that the system can perform on the plug-in's behalf.
-But this will only take you so far and will eventually start to feel like a bad, inflexible programming language.
-What if the plug-in could just invoke the ruby methods already in your app?

-That's where Host Functions come in.
-Host functions can be a complicated concept.
-You can think of them like custom syscalls for your plug-in.
-You can use them to add capabilities to your plug-in through a simple interface.
+Host functions allow us to grant new capabilities to our plug-ins from our application.
+They are simply some ruby methods you write which can be passed to and invoked from any language inside the plug-in.

+> *Note*: Host functions can be a complicated topic.
+Please review this [concept doc](https://extism.org/docs/concepts/host-functions) if you are unsure how they work.

-### Host Functions Example
+### Example

 We've created a contrived, but familiar example to illustrate this.
-Suppose we are a Stripe like payments platform, we have a [series of events](https://stripe.com/docs/api/events/types) which trigger *HTTP Webhooks* to a merchant's system.
-And we have an [*HTTP API*](https://stripe.com/docs/api) that allows the merchant's system to reach back and perform actions on our system.
-We will narrow in on one event and one scenario to keep things simple, but you should effectively view it as our exports will have the same interface as our webhooks, and our host functions (our imports), will have the same interface as our HTTP API.
+Suppose you are a stripe-like payments platform.
 When a [charge.succeeded](https://stripe.com/docs/api/events/types#event_types-charge.succeeded) event occurs, we will call the `on_charge_succeeded` function on our merchant's plug-in and let them decide what to do with it.
 Here our merchant has some very specific requirements, if the account has spent more than $100, their currency is USD, and they have no credits on their account, it will add $10 credit to their account and then send them an email.

 > *Note*: The source code for this is [here](https://github.com/extism/plugins/blob/main/store_credit/src/lib.rs) and is written in rust, but it could be written in any of our PDK languages.

-First let's create the manifest for our plug-in like usual:
+First let's create the manifest for our plug-in like usual but load up the store_credit plug-in:

 ```ruby
 manifest = {